This section provides important information for road users in North and East Tyrol, established in the Tyrolean Roads Act.

 The safety gap should be equal to the time you need to brake in order to avoid to drive into the car in front, which is usually one second.
 In case of higher speed, adverse road conditions or vehicles with trailers, the distance to the car in front should be much larger.
 An insufficient safety distance is dangerous and penally.

 Driving extremely slowly without compelling reasons and thus obstructing or even endangering other road users is penally.

-Helmets are required for motorcyclers.
-Moreover all rules regarding road safety also apply to bikes (saftety gap etc.).
+Helmets are required for motorcyclists.
+Moreover all rules regarding road safety also apply to bikes (safety gap etc.).
 Motorcycles have to drive always with light at daytime.
-From June 10 to October 31, 2020 - for the moment only in the districts of Reutte and Imst up to the German border - there is a driving ban on particularly loud motorcycles, i.e. all motorcycles with stationary noise (near field level) > 95 dB.
+From April 15 to October 31 - for the moment only in the districts of Reutte and Imst up to the German border - there is a driving ban on particularly loud motorcycles, i.e. all motorcycles with stationary noise (near field level) > 95 dB.
 A violation of the ban will be punished.